United Fire Fighters Union Of South Australia

 Message from the State Secretary

-I’m proud that today they are also attributes of our Union’s strength and solidarity and you can be sure that our Union will continue to proclaim those strengths in our advocacy for the maintenance and advancement of members’ industrial conditions through 2021 and into the future.
+I’m proud that today they are also attributes of our Union’s strength and solidarity and you can be sure that our Union will continue to proclaim those strengths in our advocacy for the maintenance and advancement of members’ industrial conditions now and into the future.

 The United Firefighters Union of South Australia is a small, but vital Union, which represents the interest of professional firefighters in South Australia.
 It is a Union committed to the cause of establishing a better fire service, not only for its members, but also for the community which it serves.
 The Union was formed in July 1986 after the amalgamation of the Fire Brigade Officers Association and Fire Firefighters Association of South Australia.